Beauchief and Greenhill: Batemoor

 Batemoor is a housing estate in the south of Sheffield.
-It is located to the southeast of Greenhill and borders Lowedges, Jordanthorpe and Dronfield.
+It is located to the southeast of Greenhill and borders Lowedges, Jordanthorpe and the Derbyshire countryside and farming country, being only a couple of miles from the villages of Coal Aston and Holmesfield, and on the edge of the town of Dronfield.

 The estate was built circa 1964, and consists largely of prefabricated flat-roofed housing, along with blocks of maisonettes/flats.

-It borders on the Derbyshire countryside and farming country, being only a couple of miles from the villages of Coal Aston and Holmesfield and on the edge of the town of Dronfield.

 Public transport is provided by First South Yorkshire, with routes 75 (Chapeltown – Jordanthorpe) and 75a (Fox Hill – Jordanthorpe); and Stagecoach, with route 1 (High Green – Jordanthorpe); both of these buses go through the city centre.
 This is a high-frequency bus during day time.

 Sheffield artist Pete McKee grew up on Batemoor and still lives in the area.

-Batemoor is home to Lower Meadow Primary Academy which is located on Batemoor Road and can be accessed via public transport.
-It is also home to Meadowhead School which is located on Dyche Lane toward the top end of Batemoor.
+Batemoor is home to an ambulance station and Lower Meadow Primary Academy, both located on Batemoor Road and accessible via public transport, and to Meadowhead School, which is located on Dyche Lane toward the top end of Batemoor.